cosmos/sdk-tutorials/tutorials/understanding-group/index.md

 simd query group tally-result 1
 ```

-After 10 minutes, our proposal should have passed, as the number of `Yes` votes are above the decision policy threshold:
+Wait for the policy-prescribed 10 minutes, after which your proposal should have passed, as the weighted tally of _Yes_ votes is above the decision policy threshold:

 ```sh
 simd query group proposal 1